 Hence, many Iberian regions will not qualify for structural and cohesion funds.
-For instance, eleven of Spain's seventeen regions (Extremadura, Andalusia, Galicia, Asturias, Castile-León, Castile-La Mancha, Murcia, Valencia, Ceuta, Melilla, and under special conditions Cantabria) currently receive EU structural funds because their per capita incomes are below the 75 percent threshold and, hence, are included as Objective 1 territories.
-After the 2004 enlargement, however, only four Spanish regions (Andalusia, 67.4 percent; Extremadura, 58.4 percent; Castile-La Mancha, 73.6 percent; and Galicia,71.3 percent) will remain below 75 percent of the EU average income, which will allow them to qualify for European funds in the same conditions.
-In addition, the expected entrance of Bulgaria and Romania in 2007 (the 2 poorest countries of the Union, with per capita incomes of 27 percent and 26 percent of the EU's respectively) will increase further the average of the current members, and only two regions (Andalusia and Extremadura) will qualify.
+For instance, at present 11 of Spain's 17 regions (Extremadura, Andalusia, Galicia, Asturias, Castile-León, Castile-La Mancha, Murcia, Valencia, Ceuta, Melilla, and under special conditions Cantabria) receive EU structural funds because their per capita incomes are below the 75% threshold and, hence, are included as Objective 1 territories.
+After the 2004 enlargement, however, only four Spanish regions (Andalusia-67.4%, Extremadura-58.4%, Castile-La Mancha-73.6%, and Galicia-71.3%) will remain below 75% of the EU average income, which will allow them to qualify for European funds under the same conditions.
+In addition, the expected entrance of Bulgaria and Romania in 2007 (the two poorest countries of the Union with per capita incomes of 27% and 26% of the EU's respectively) will increase further the average of the current members and only two regions (Andalusia and Extremadura) will qualify.

 The EU countries and the Commission are discussing mechanisms to allow for a progressive phasing out of these funds to prevent their sudden cancellation as a result of the 'statistical effect'.
-The affected countries (including Spain and Portugal) are suggesting proposals to raise the ceilings above 75 percent in order to have access to the funds, or to establish different access criteria for current members and new ones.
-In the end it is very likely that in the near future both Iberian countries (particularly Spain) will become net contributors to the EU budget.
-Hence, the political, electoral, and budgetary implications of these developments are taunting and unprecedented.
-As we have seen, the European Commission has estimated that the impact of EU structural funds on GDP growth and employment has been significant: GDP rose in 1999 by 9.9 percent in Portugal and 3.1 percent in Spain.
-In the absence of these funds, public investment will be greatly affected.
+The affected countries (including Spain and Portugal) are suggesting proposals to increase the ceilings above 75% to have access to the funds, or to establish different access criteria for current members and new ones.
+In the end, it is very likely that in the near future both Iberian countries (particularly Spain) will become net contributors to the EU budget.
+Hence, the political, electoral and budgetary implications of these developments are taunting and unprecedented.
+As we have seen, the European Commission has estimated that the impact of EU structural funds on GDP growth and employment has been significant: GDP rose in 1999 by 9.9% in Portugal and 3.1% in Spain.
+In the absence of these funds public investment will be greatly affected.

-Moreover, Spain and Portugal will have to further speed up the reform of their productive and economic structures to increase the productivity of their labor force, which is still significantly lower that the EU average.
-As a result of the enlargement process, Portugal and Spain will face increasing competition for their main non-agricultural exports-such as clothing, textiles, and leather.
-Problems should be anticipated in labor-intensive industries given the relatively low level of wages in central and eastern European states.
-Central and eastern European countries with lower wages produce all of these goods at cheaper costs.
+Moreover, Spain and Portugal will have to further speed up the reform of their productive and economic structures to increase the productivity of their labor forcewhich is still significantly lower than the EU average.
+As we have seen, as a result of the enlargement process Portugal and Spain will face increasing competition for their main nonagricultural exports-such as clothing, textiles, and leather.
+Problems should be anticipated in labor-intensive industries given the relatively low level of wages in the central and eastern European states.
+Central and eastern European countries with lower wages produce all these goods at cheaper costs.
 Therefore, these countries will attract foreign investment in sectors where traditionally Portugal and Spain have been favored.
-Moreover, since the new ten members have lower labor costs, it is likely that manufacturing plants currently producing in Iberia will be tempted to move production to Eastern Europe (this is already happening; the car manufacturer Seat moved a plant from Pamplona, Spain, to Slovakia in 2001).
-In this context it will be important for the leaders of both Iberian countries to continue pushing for a shift toward more capital-intensive industries that will require greater skills in the labor force, while relying on standard technology (e.g. chemicals, vehicles, steel and metal manufacturers).
+Moreover, since the new ten members have lower labor-costs it is likely that manufacturing plants currently producing in Iberia will be tempted to move production to eastern Europe (this is already happening, the car manufacturer Seat moved a plant from Pamplona, Spain, to Slovakia in 2001).
+In this context it will be important for the leaders of both Iberian countries to continue pushing for a shift toward more capital intensive industries that will require greater skills in the labor force but relying on standard technology (e.g. chemicals, vehicles, steel and metal manufacturers).